dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 - Grasp Jacobian calculates the required fingertip forces from desired wrench term to the object while Hand Jacobian maps the relationship between the contact force of the fingertip and joint torques.
 Moreover, Jacobian can provide kinematic relationship regarding joint velocities, fingertip cartesian velocity, and object cartesian velocitiy.

 #### Assumptions
-Future dexterous robotic manipulation will include tasks which are iunfeeasbile or dangerous for a human
+Future dexterous robotic manipulation will include tasks which are infeasbile or dangerous for a human

 - solved problems